MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: **\<**domain names, comma separated**>**

 For example, you have specified the **OutlookBlockUntrustedCollaborationLabel** advanced client setting for the **Confidential \ All Employees** label.
 You now specify the additional advanced client setting of **OutlookBlockTrustedDomains** and **contoso.com**.
-As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to tg4066@gmail.com.
+As a result, a user can send an email to john@sales.contoso.com when it is labeled **Confidential \ All Employees** but will be blocked from sending an email with the same label to a Gmail account.

 ### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label: